 The epic catastrophe caused by ARMs helped steer homebuyers away from the mortgage product in the years following the recession.
 Stricter underwriting standards, which granted the mortgage with the reset rate in mind rather than the teaser rate, also helped keep ARM use in check.
 Still, ARM use inched up when the average ARM rate was at its bottom in 2013.
 By 2014, roughly out of every six mortgage originations was an ARM, according to Freddie Mac.
 Historically, this ratio is considered about average for a healthy market.

-ARM use has since cooled slightly, due to less demand since FRMs — less risky and easier to qualify for — have seen lower, desirable rates in 2015-2016.
+ARM use has since cooled significantly, due to less demand since FRMs — less risky and easier to qualify for — have seen lower, more desirable rates.

 The future of the ARM